-Yoast is a free system to use, but it adds a great deal of functionality if you purchase the Premium version.
+Yoast is a free WordPress SEO plugin to use, but it adds a great deal of functionality if you purchase the Premium tool.
 In this article, we’re only going to focus on the free version.
 To do this:

 The dashboard of Yoast will deliver pertinent information regarding the optimization of your website.
 For example, Yoast will try to make a sitemap automatically unless you have Google XML Sitemaps installed.
 At which point, Yoast will tell you there is a problem.

 Yoast will give you details as to the issue as well as ways to fix it.
 Using the Google XML Sitemaps example, Yoast will provide a button to disable that particular plugin if you want Yoast to create the sitemap.